-This page documents the functions, options, and advanced usage of TablePress.
+This page documents the functions, options, parameters, and advanced usage of TablePress.
 For general information about the plugin, please see the Plugin Info page.
 If you need help, please check the Frequently Asked Questions page as well.

 The “TablePress table” editor block